Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Experimental Setup

 To analyze the performance of our proposed QE method, we have performed several experiments and present the results in this section.
-Each of the modifications to the baseline, i.e., replacing untranslated tokens and cross-lingual alignment, are examined separately for each test data to discuss its effectiveness.
-Therefore, the proposed QE methods shown in the following tables are named as follows:
+Each of the modifications to the baseline, i.e., replacing untranslated tokens and cross-lingual alignment, are examined separately to discuss its effectiveness.
+For the cross-lingual alignment strategy, we conduct our experiments both on a bilingual setting by fine-tuning the pre-trained model only on the word alignments of the intended source-target language pair (Aligned-XLMR-1-lang-pair) and on two multilingual settings by fine-tuning the model on the word alignments of all the 5 targeted language pairs altogether (Aligned-XLMR-5-lang-pair), as well as adding Hindi-English to them (Aligned-XLMR-6-lang-pair).
+The proposed QE method and its modifications shown in the following tables are named as follows: